PayPal launches international money transfer service Xoom across Europe

-LONDON, July 16 (Reuters) - U.S. payments company PayPal is expanding further in Europe by launching its international money transfers service Xoom in Britain and 31 other countries across the continent.
+LONDON (Reuters) - U.S. payments company PayPal (PYPL.O) is expanding further in Europe by launching its international money transfers service Xoom in Britain and 31 other countries across the continent.

 Xoom allows customers to transfer money abroad to more than 130 markets internationally, including India, Pakistan, Nigeria, Kenya, Poland and China.